Ismoh/NoitaMP/.building/README.md

 ## Run unit test
 Change dir to `NoitaMP\mods\noita-mp` and run `luarocks test`.
+If you want to store logs, run `luarocks test > result.log`.

 ## Check for updates on dependencies
 Run `luarocks list` in `NoitaMP\mods\noita-mp` directory.